Solana Beach Pedestrian Accident Lawyer

 - Stay in your vehicle.
-If there was an emergency that requires you to park on the side of the road, continue to remain in your vehicle.
-If you are unable to do this, call a tow truck or emergency vehicle assistance service.
+If there is an emergency that requires you to park on the side of the road, continue to remain in your vehicle.
 You may only get out to inspect the engine, tires, or whatever part of the vehicle that caused you to make a stop.
-Once you have finished this task, you should go back in your vehicle and call for help.
-The main reason why you must perform these actions is due to the alarming amount of people that have been killed or injured from getting hit by a car while fixing their vehicle.
+Once you have finished this task, you should go back to your vehicle and call a tow truck or emergency vehicle assistance service.

-- Walk defensively.
-You should put your guard up while you are walking on the street.
+- Walk cautiously.
 Be aware and cautious of your surroundings.
 Many pedestrian accidents can be avoided if the pedestrian is carefully observing what is going on around them.

 - Do not use your phone while you are walking.
 Using your phone while walking on the street is very dangerous.
-You are unlikely to notice vehicles or other pedestrians approaching you.
 You could get hit by a vehicle or pushed by another pedestrian.
 Pay attention to the street and keep your phone in your pocket or bag.

 - Make eye contact.
-Even though pedestrians have the right of way, it does not necessarily mean that every driver will be yielding to you.
+Even though pedestrians have the right-of-way, it does not necessarily mean that every driver will be yielding to them.
 Always make sure to give eye contact to the drivers so they are aware of you trying to make an attempt to cross the street.

 - Be aware of parked cars.
-Make sure to check your surroundings while you are walking in the parking lot, especially at night.
-Drivers will have a difficult time noticing you while they are backing up.
-Wear reflective or neon clothing to make yourself stand out more if you are going to walk out at night.
+Make sure to check your surroundings while you are walking in the parking lot.
+Wear reflective or neon clothing to make yourself stand out more if you plan on taking a walk during the nighttime.